When to Hire a CFO: Determining When Your Business Needs One

 Businesses often undergo mergers and/or acquisitions.
 These can be hard to navigate as they require detailed planning and forecasts of the potential impact the merger or acquisition might have.

-A CFO will do their due diligence during this process and perform the financial and regulatory duties as required.
+A CFO will do their due diligence during this process and perform the financial, regulatory, and risk management duties as required.
 They will study, analyze, and interpret financial and performance reports of the parties involved and create sensible reports for the CEO.
 This aids the company in tailoring the terms and details in its favor.
 Besides that, a CFO will be better equipped to answer anticipated questions.
-This will allow them to shorten the process and the transition period much more efficient.
+This will allow them to shorten the process and make the transition period much more efficient.

 Develop Strategies for Expansion